kmicinski/cis352-s23/syllabus.md

 graded using an *autograder* whose URL is [https://autograde.org](https://autograde.org).
-You will receive credentials for the autograder--if you have not received these by the first day of class, let Chang (TA) know.
+You will receive credentials for the autograder--if you have not received these by the second week of class, let the professor know.
 You are expected to learn how to use the Git interface to the autograder--the autograder will technically accept archives, but the instructors strongly prefer students (and will exclusively help support) using Git.

 ##### Project Late Policy